Jaron Ennis: Ennis vs. Lipinets

-Five months on and undisturbed by the No-Contest smearing his record, Ennis faced the former IBF light-welterweight champion Sergey "Samurai" Lipinets on 10 April 2021, at the Mohegan Sun Arena, Montville, Connecticut, U.S.
+On 10 April 2021, Ennis faced the former IBF light-welterweight champion Sergey "Samurai" Lipinets at the Mohegan Sun Arena, Montville, Connecticut, U.S.

 Early on, Ennis utilized a superior jab that kept Lipinets at bay and allowed him to keep fighting from a comfortable distance.
 And whenever Lipinets tried to close the gap by pressuring forward with a tight high-guard, Ennis simply made use of his footwork to pivot out of the way of danger.
 In key moments, Lipinets did manage to close in on Ennis and hammer away at his body with hooks and uppercuts and even land a few flush right hands on Ennis' jaw.
 However, Ennis' defensive acumen and proven-sturdy chin negated Lipinets' smattering offensive success and would counter the constantly pressuring Kazakh boxer more and more as the rounds went on.
 And the end came in the sixth round when Boots, from the southpaw stance, landed a thudding lead right-hook to the Samurai's temple and followed that up by a wicked left uppercut to his jaw that left him flat on his back on the canvas.
 The referee saw that Lipinets was too stunned to even attempt getting back up, so they did not bother with the 10-count and waved off the fight and thus making Ennis the victor of their bout by way of knock-out.

 Ennis vs. Dulorme, Clayton

-On 30 October 2021, at the Michelob Ultra Arena, Paradise, Nevada, United States, Ennis took on Puerto Rican boxer Thomas "El Francés" Dulorme.He would go on to make short work of Dulorme and knock him out in the first round of their scheduled 10-round bout.
+On 30 October 2021, at the Michelob Ultra Arena, Paradise, Nevada, United States, Ennis took on Puerto Rican boxer Thomas "El Francés" Dulorme.
+He would go on to make short work of Dulorme and knock him out in the first round of their scheduled 10-round bout.

 Serving as an IBF welterweight title eliminator bout, with the winner supposedly being set in line to become the mandatory of (then) unified WBA, WBC, and IBF welterweight champion Errol "The Truth" Spence Jr., Ennis and Canada-native Custio "War Machine" Clayton clashed in the ring on May 14, 2022, at the Dignity Health Sports Park in Carson, California.
 Ennis justified his role as an overwhelming favorite to win the bout by knocking out Clayton in the second round with a fully torqued right-hook from the orthodox stance that landed square on Clayton's temple.
 To Clayton's credit, he did make the attempt to rise, but his equilibrium was too shaken for him to get his feet under him before the referee finished the 10-count.